 The discovery and exploitation of offshore energy reserves have also led to certain areas of New Zealand becoming more popular with migrants.
 The Taranaki region, for example, can offer potential migrants many opportunities for employment.
 As a growing oil and gas producing region, it is often referred to as ‘the energy province’.
 Skills shortages are anticipated for the area over the next 2-3 years.
 Further information about moving to Taranaki can be found on the Venture Taranaki website www.taranaki.info.

 If you are moving to New Zealand, get in touch to find out how we can help make your move as smooth as possible.
-Expert advisers are always on hand to provide professional advice.
+Expert advisers are always on hand to provide professional advice, you can also read more in our ultimate guide to moving to New Zealand.